 Here are some important tips on how to use an ice maker:

-- Ice that melts in the storage bin will drain back into the water reservoir for reuse.
+- Ice that melts in the will drain back into the water reservoir for reuse.

-- Because the freezing element of a portable ice maker is placed directly in the water, it can make ice much more quickly than a regular freezer, which lowers the air temperature.
+- Because the freezing element of a portable is placed directly in the water, it can make ice much more quickly than a regular freezer, which lowers the air temperature.

 Choosing the perfect ice maker for your home or bar comes down to a few key details: What kind of space you can allocate, the quality and type of ice you’re looking for, and how much you need at one time.
 For instance, if you’ve got a large household that consumes significant amounts of ice, you’ll want something in the home-friendly commercial range or a powerful countertop option.
 If you host the occasional small gathering and plan to bring your machine to other functions, consider something portable.